h2oai/h2o-3/h2o-docs/src/product/data-science/model_selection.rst

   a.
 Repeat for predictor in location *0,1,2,...,n*:

-    - keep all predictors fixed except in location *k* (*k* will be from *0,1,2,...,n*) and switch out the predictor at location *0* with one predictor from the available predictors.
+    - keep all predictors fixed except in location *k* (*k* will be from *0,1,2,...,n*) and switch out the predictor at location *k* with one predictor from the available predictors.
 If there are *m* predictors in the available predictor subset, *m* GLM models will be built and the model with the best :math:`R^2` value will be saved;

   b. from all the *n* best models found from step 6(a), if the best :math:`R^2` value has improved from the forward step or the previous 6(a), return to 6(a).
 If no improvement is found, break and just take the best :math:`R^2` model as the one to save.